 - Nonspendable fund balance associated with inventories, prepaid expenses, long-term loans and notes receivable, and property held for resale (unless the proceeds are restricted, committed or assigned).
-All nonspendable fund balances at year end relate to assets that are in nonspendable form. - Restricted fund balance that can be spent only for the specific purposes stipulated by the constitution, external resource providers, or through enabling legislation. - Committed fund balance that can be used only for the specific purposes determined by a formal action of the School's Board of Governance. - Assigned fund balance that is intended to be used by the School's management for specific purposes but does not meet the criteria to be classified as restricted or committed. - Unassigned fund balance that is the residual amount for the School's general fund and includes all spendable amounts not contained in the other classifications.
+All nonspendable fund balances at year end relate to assets that are in not spendable form. - Restricted fund balance category includes amounts that can be spent only for the specific purposes stipulated by the constitution, external resource providers, or through enabling legislation. - Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Governance. - Assigned fund balance classification includes amounts that are intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed. - Unassigned fund balance that is the residual amount for the School's general fund and includes all spendable amounts not contained in the other classifications.

-This statement also clarifies the definition of the special revenue fund to denote it may be used to account for the proceeds of specific revenue sources (other than trusts for individual, private organizations or other governmental agencies or for major capital projects) that are legally restricted to expenditures for specified purposes.
+This statement also clarifies the definition of the special revenue fund to denote that the special revenue may be used to account for the proceeds of specific revenue sources (other than trust for individual, private organizations or other governmental or for major capital projects) legally restricted to expenditures for specified purposes.